Genez-io/genez-io.github.io/content/posts/web3_app.md

 ```
 This is just a small spoiler to understand where things are going to fit in.

-Start using genezio by login in to your account:
+Start using genezio by log in in to your account:
 ```
 genezio login
 ```